dev4press/debugpress/readme.txt

 * New: Access Key option to enable loading on demand via URL
 * New: Settings block and information for the On Demand access
 * New: Settings block and information for shortcut key activation
+* New: Admin bar button has basic stats dropdown menu
 * New: Plugin settings Help tab with On Demand information
 * New: Content tab split into Content and Rewrite tabs
 * New: Basic tab shows currently active theme information
 * New: Admin tab content moved to the Request tab
 * New: Refreshed the debugger look with new icons
-* Edit: Mousetrap Javascript v1.6.5 library
 * New: Function to write log entry into custom info/log file
+* New: Mousetrap Javascript v1.6.5 library
 * Edit: Few improvements to the plugin init and load process
 * Edit: Changes to some plugin default settings
 * Edit: Smart Animated Popup v2.0 library